shibumi/shibumi.dev/content/posts/first-look-into-cosign.md

 }
 ```

-The transparency log entry stores everything what you need for validating my signature.
+The transparency log entry stores everything what you need for verify my signature.
 There is the sha256 checksum of my file, the signature and
-the public key for validating the signature.
+the public key for verify the signature.

 I could not find an easy way to use this rekor transparency log as input for cosign, hence I have extracted the information manually as follows:
 ```bash